 *** Unchanged text is omitted ***

 For codebook based transmission, the UE may be configured with a single SRS-ResourceSet with usage set to 'codebook' and only one SRS resource can be indicated based on the SRI from within the SRS resource set.
-Except when higher layer parameter ul-FullPowerTransmission is set to 'fullpowerMode2', the maximum number of configured SRS resources for codebook based transmission is 2.
+Except when higher layer parameter ul-FullPowerTransmission is set to 'fullpowerMode2' and codebookSubset in PUSCH-Config is not set to ' fullyAndPartialAndNonCoherent ', the maximum number of configured SRS resources for codebook based transmission is 2.
 If aperiodic SRS is configured for a UE, the SRS request field in DCI triggers the transmission of aperiodic SRS resources.

 The UE shall transmit PUSCH using the same antenna port(s) as the SRS port(s) in the SRS resource indicated by the DCI format 0_1 or 0_2 or by configuredGrantConfig according to clause 6.1.2.3.